John Majerus PT OCS CLT

-Jodie Paschall-Majerus MPT
+Jodie Paschall-Majerus MPT CLT

-Tara Socquet MSPT, SCS, ATC
+Tara Socquet MSPT ATC

-Tara Rinard DPT, CLT
+Tara Rinard DPT CLT

 Kathleen Griffin LPTA LMP BCSI